monkphin/Colour-Forge/README.md

 - Multiple Images per stage
 While this is technically supported now.
 I have not designed the UI with this in mind.
 I observed several times via bugs I encountered and other testing I was doing that I could sometimes cause a stage in a recipe to show multiple images.
 This could be useful to show different angles where it may be helpful to show how an effect can look.

+- Image previews on upload - currently I'm presenting a text field to show the file has been added to the form.
+However this is not the best user experience.
+A better approach would be to have the image be previewed when added.
+I beleive this could be achieved via Javascript and I have found [the following](https://codepen.io/Ahmed_B_Hameed/pen/yayevp) which may help achieve this.

 - Reordering of stages
 While I suspect this may be rarely used, as a user refines their recipe it may be useful to be able to shift the orders or stages around or even add a new stage in the middle of existing ones, something which currently requires all later stages to be removed and readded, including adding all images and text back.